zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-Kidd and Gall overcame the epic challenge and once again designed covers that are both appealing and reflective of the author's dreamlike style.
+Gall overcame the epic challenge and once again designed covers that are both appealing and reflective of the author's dreamlike style.

 On his writing Murakami [says](http://www.harukimurakami.com/resource_category/q_and_a/questions-for-haruki-murakami-about-kafka-on-the-shore),